MichaelJacob914/kymatio_directional/README.md

 Kymatio: Wavelet scattering in Python
 =====================================

+This is a forked implementation of Kymatio with 3D anistropic wavelets added to the filter bank for richer, directional information capture.
 Kymatio is an implementation of the wavelet scattering transform in the Python programming language, suitable for large-scale numerical experiments in signal processing and machine learning.
 Scattering transforms are translation-invariant signal representations implemented as convolutional networks whose filters are not learned, but fixed (as wavelet filters).